davidjbradshaw/image-map-resizer/README.md

 ### A note on IE8

-To use this library with IE8 you will need to also load [ie8.polyfil.js](https://raw2.github.com/davidjbradshaw/imagemap-resizer/master/js/ie8.polyfil.js) and ensure IE8 is running in "[Standards mode](http://en.wikipedia.org/wiki/Internet_Explorer_8#Standards_mode)".
+To use this library with IE8 you will need to also load the included polyfil and ensure IE8 is running in "[Standards mode](http://en.wikipedia.org/wiki/Internet_Explorer_8#Standards_mode)".
 This can be done by adding the following to your HTML head section.

 ```html
 <meta http-equiv="X-UA-Compatible" content="IE=edge">